“See what great love the Father has lavished on us, that we should be called children of God! And that is what we are!”

-Poor preaching has contorted many Christians’ minds to focus on behavior.
-Those who struggle with self-righteousness will hurl stones at the point I’m making in this devotional, “So Matt, are you saying we can just sin?”
+Poor preaching has contorted the minds of many Christians to focus on behavior.
+Those who struggle with self-righteousness will hurl stones, “So Matt, are you saying we can just sin?!”

 Yeah.
 That’s exactly what I’m saying.
 Paul said all things are permissible but not all things are beneficial (see 1 Corinthians 10:23).
 You can sin but in your heart you don’t want to sin as a believer.
 Go ahead and sin, watch what happens.
 The Spirit within you will reveal every time, “This is not for you.”

 I still experience such supernatural counsel just not with drinking.
 Now it’s different sins.
 I may not be getting smashed, blowing money on booze, or making dumb drunk decisions, but I still fail.
 The lie, “Oh yeah, that’s what you want!” gets me all the time because I really don’t want to sin.
 I want what God wants and I’ll prove this by walking according to my true nature or by denying myself as a reborn saint (see Galatians 5:17).

 I might get a flash-in-the-pan thrill–a fleshy kick–but emptiness is what my spirit experiences each time I fake who I am.
-Sometimes this remorse happens immediately, sometimes the following week, month, or year.
-Anything which is not of faith will never set right with me because I’m a new creation who houses God Almighty–this I can’t refute (see Romans 14:23, 1 Corinthians 6:19, 2 Corinthians 5:17, Colossians 1:22, 2 Peter 1:4).
+Sometimes this remorse happens immediately, and sometimes the following week, month, or year.
+But anything that is not of faith will never set right with me.
+I’m a new creation who houses God Almighty–this I can’t refute (see Romans 14:23, 1 Corinthians 6:19, 2 Corinthians 5:17, Colossians 1:22, 2 Peter 1:4).

 We are free to choose to sin without having our sinful choices count against us.
 That’s the entire basis of the gospel (see 1 Corinthians 10:23, 2 Corinthians 5:19, Acts 20:24).
 Think about it, what would happen if we do sin?
 Which we will, a lot.
 The answer is we’re forgiven.
 John pens this truth:

 “I am writing to you, little children, because your sins have been forgiven you for His name’s sake.”
 (1 John 2:12)

-This is called grace and it infuriates those who don’t see the Cross for all it’s truly worth.
+This is called grace and grace infuriates those who don’t see the Cross for all it’s truly worth.
 Grace causes many behavior-centered people to plot the demise of another.